Winter Delights: Khun Rikon's Caro Deer Fondue

 1 tablespoon parsley leaves

-Melt the butter in the ceramic pan, add the garlic, the onion, the tomato cubes, the tomato purée and leave it on a low heat for about 1 minute.
+Melt the butter in the ceramic pot, add the garlic, onion, tomato cubes, tomato puree and simmer for about 1 minute.

 Temper a little with white wine and then add the cheeses.
 Bring to a boil over low heat while stirring constantly.